cloudfoundry/cli/.github/CONTRIBUTING.md

 ### Compiling for Other Operating Systems and Architectures

-The supported platforms for the CF CLI are Linux (32-bit and 64-bit), Windows (32-bit and 64-bit) and OSX (aka Darwin).
+The supported platforms for the CF CLI are Linux (x86, x86-64 and arm64) , Windows (x86 and x86-64) and OSX (aka Darwin x86-64 and arm64).
 The commands that build the binaries can be seen in the [Makefile](/Makefile) where the target begins with the `out/cf-cli`.